Analysis | Trump accelerates his effort to wring power from the Republican Party

 Give to me, not them.

-Last month, AEI’s Survey Center on American Life asked Republicans whether they considered themselves more loyal to Trump or to the GOP.
+Last month, the America Enterprise Institute’s Survey Center on American Life asked Republicans whether they considered themselves more loyal to Trump or to the GOP.
 A third picked Trump, including half of those who voted for him last year.
 But that’s still 37 million people who are more Trumpist than Republican and who might heed a call to prioritize Save America over the RNC.
 If 5 percent of them gave an average of $20?
 That’s $37 million more for yacht rallies and primary challengers to McDaniel’s uncle.

 Beyond the short-term resources fight, Trump’s effort bears bigger risks.
 There is a reason the Republican Party tries to build its own institutional power: It means that the party’s success isn’t dependent on any one Republican.
 Trump’s effort to shift that power to himself risks having it evaporate once he leaves the scene.